Gunmen kill Christian priest in northwestern Pakistan | Law-Order

 Police said they were reviewing the CCTV footage to locate the attackers, who escaped on motorcycles.

+The body had been shifted to the hospital for conducting an autopsy while further investigation was underway, it added.

+A spokesperson for Lady Reading Hospital said that the injured priest was discharged after being provided medical treatment for minor injuries.

-Hafiz Muhammad Tahir Mahmood Ashrafi, Chairman Pakistan Ulema Council and Special Representative of the Prime Minister of Pakistan for Interfaith Harmony and Middle East, condemned the attack on the Christian priests.
+Hafiz Muhammad Tahir Mahmood Ashrafi, Chairman Pakistan Ulema Council and Special Representative of the Prime Minister Imran Khan for Interfaith Harmony and Middle East, condemned the attack on the Christian priests.

-Chief Minister Mehmud Khan has condemned the attack and directed the police for the early arrest of the attackers.
+Khyber Pakhtunkhwa Chief Minister Mehmud Khan has condemned the attack and directed the police to take necessary steps for arresting the attackers.

+The perpetrators would not be able to escape the clutches of the law, he added.

 According to the 2017 census, Hindus constitute the largest religious minority in Pakistan.
 Christians make up the second largest religious minority.
-PTI AYZ AMS ZH AMS
+PTI AYZ AMS ZH ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)